cccohen/Salto/readme.txt

 startopt.hoc
 	- Run massive optimization of passive parameters using custom optimization procedure.
 	- May be run in parallel at the NSG (https://www.nsgportal.org/) or properly configured machines.
-	- Saves simulation results in the data directory, in subfolders titled *modeltype*
+	- Saves simulation results in an "outdir", in a subfolder entitled *modeltype*

 extractopt.hoc
 	- Extract and rank optimized solutions returned by startopt.hoc.
 	- Required to be run before resubmitting startopt, finish unfinished optimizations.
+	- Note: unfinished optimizations due to lack of simulation time may also be finished first by adding simulation time.
+This is usually set at setup, but may also be changed thereafter in /ses/time.dat by increasing maxtime (time unit is s).

 playopt.hoc
 	- Play optimized and ranked solutions of current model setup.